 A general overview of Star Wars: Galaxy’s Edge

-Star Wars: Galaxy’s Edge is officially opening to the public on August 29th 2019 at Disney’s Hollywood Studios, but previews have been ongoing for a few weeks and we were lucky enough to go to one this past weekend.
+Star Wars: Galaxy’s Edge officially opened to the public on August 29th 2019 at Disney’s Hollywood Studios, and we were lucky enough to attend a preview beforehand.
 My real enthusiasm for getting to attend the preview was that I knew my Star Wars loving kids would be excited to visit, although I was pretty lukewarm on the day and my only real excitement was getting to try a new ride that had great reviews.

 Millennium Falcon: Smuggler’s Run at Star Wars: Galaxy’s Edge